shyu216/bookmarks/README.md

-# a bookmark

-This template should help get you started developing with Vue 3 in Vite.
+Use this project to build a bookmark page from your browser's bookmark export file.
+The page was built with Vue.js.

 ## Preparation
 This part lacks of testing, please try your best to debug and fit your case by yourself.

+1. Go to 'bookmark_helper' folder.
-1. Export your bookmark from browser as html and put in the 'bookmark_helper' folder.
+2. Export your bookmark from browser as html and put it here.
+3. Install the required packages by running `pip install -r requirements.txt`.
-2. Run the firefox.py following by tfidf.py.
+4. Run the firefox.py following by tfidf.py.
-3. Move bookmark.json to 'public' folder.
+5. Move bookmark.json to 'public' folder.

 ## Recommended IDE Setup